 - leukocyte adhesion deficiency

-Bone marrow transplants are sometimes needed after certain treatments, such as high-dose chemotherapy and radiation therapy, used to treat cancer.
-These treatments tend to damage healthy stem cells as well as destroying cancer cells.
+Bone marrow transplants are sometimes necessary after certain treatments, such as high dose chemotherapy and radiation therapy, that treat cancer.
+These treatments tend to damage healthy stem cells as well as destroy cancer cells.

 Bone marrow tests

-Bone marrow tests can help diagnose certain diseases, especially those related to blood and blood-forming organs.
-Testing provides information on iron stores and blood production.1
+Bone marrow tests can help diagnose certain conditions, especially those related to blood and blood-forming organs.
+Testing provides information on iron stores and blood production.

 Bone marrow aspiration uses a hollow needle to remove a small sample (about 1 ml) of bone marrow for examination under a microscope.

-The needle is usually inserted into the hip or sternum in adults and into the upper part of the tibia (the larger bone of the lower leg) in children and suction is used to extract the sample.
+A healthcare professional usually inserts a needle into the hip or sternum in adults or into the upper part of the tibia (the larger bone of the lower leg) in children.
+They use suction to extract the sample.

-Bone marrow aspiration is typically performed when indicated by previous blood tests and is particularly useful in providing information on various stages of immature blood cells.
+They typically perform bone marrow aspiration when previous blood tests have indicated a need for it.
+It is particularly useful in providing information on various stages of immature blood cells.